veertuinc/anka-docs/_partials/ec2-mac-amis/prep-steps.md

   - Optional
   - We don't automatically use these to join the node so that you can use a different cert for the node communication.
 Add `--cert $ANKA_CONTROLLER_API_CERT --cert-key $ANKA_CONTROLLER_API_KEY --cacert $ANKA_CONTROLLER_API_CA` to `ANKA_JOIN_ARGS` to use these certs for the node communication.
+  - Required permissions are the standard for "third party" API clients + `Nodes > Remove Node`.

   {{< imgwithlink src="images/getting-started/aws-ec2-mac/user-data.png" >}}